jchultarsky101/pcli/README.md

 At this time, the training of new classifiers within Physna is only available via the web UI since user input is required during the training process.
 The PCLI offers commands to query the classifier(s) and retrieve a list of predictions from the AI.

+The ML algorithm used in this case is [Logistic Reressoin](https://en.wikipedia.org/wiki/Logistic_regression).

 #### List the available classifiers

 To obtain the list of currently available classifiers in your environment, use the "classifiers" command.
 It takes no arguments: